Thad Lewis

 Thaddeus Cowan Lewis (born November 19, 1987) is an American football coach and former quarterback who is the quarterbacks coach for the Tampa Bay Buccaneers of the National Football League (NFL).
-He was signed by the St. Louis Rams as an undrafted free agent in 2010.
-He played college football at Duke.
-Lewis was also a member of the Cleveland Browns, Detroit Lions, Buffalo Bills, Houston Texans, Philadelphia Eagles, San Francisco 49ers, and Baltimore Ravens.
+He played college football for the Duke Blue Devils.

+Lewis was in the NFL for eight years where he spent almost his entire career as a backup, practice squad or offseason player for eight different teams.
+He played in 7 total regular season games, including six starts: one for the Cleveland Browns in 2012 and five for the Buffalo Bills in 2013.

+He began his coaching career in 2018, and joined the Buccaneers' coaching staff in 2020.

-Early years
+Early life

 Lewis played at Hialeah-Miami Lakes High School.
 As a senior, he was evaluated as the nation's 10th-best dual-threat quarterback and 65th-best quarterback overall.
 He led his team to the state playoffs that year, passing for 12 touchdowns and only three interceptions.

 College career

 Lewis played college football for the Duke Blue Devils.
-While at Duke he set school records for career passing touchdowns and career passing yards.
+While at Duke, he set school records for career passing touchdowns and career passing yards.
 He also set Duke's school record for most consecutive pass attempts without an interception with 206.
 During his four years as a starting quarterback, he threw for 10,065 yards, 67 touchdowns and 40 interceptions, and ran for 9 touchdowns.

 During his senior season, Lewis was a finalist for the Davey O'Brien Award, presented to the nation's top quarterback.